kaz-utashiro/greple/README.md

 in the text.
 So the search pattern may spread out onto multiple lines.

-As for ascii word list, space character in the pattern matches any kind of space including newline.
-Next example will search the word sequence of `foo`, `bar` and `baz`, even they spread out to multiple lines.
+As for the ASCII word list, the space character in the pattern matches any type of space, including newlines.
+The next example will search for the word sequence of `foo`, `bar` and `baz`, even if they are spread over lines.

     greple -e 'foo bar baz'